mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

    to allocate it.
 This essentially removes that capacity from any referenced devices, rendering them unallocatable on their own.

+1. The `NodeName` and `NodeSelector` fields describes the node or set of nodes where the device is available.
+This is similar to the `NodeName`, `NodeSelector`, and `AllNodes` properties in the `ResourceSlice` spec, but this allows for associating individual devices to node(s).
+That makes it possible to describe multi-host devices using the ResourceSlice API.
+The `NodeName` and `NodeSelector` fields are mutually exclusive and neither can be specified if the `Spec.NodeName` or `Spec.NodeSelector` fields are specified on the `ResourceSlice`.

-With these additions in place, the scheduler has everything it needs to support the dynamic allocation of both full devices and their (possibly overlapping) fixed-size partitions.
+With these additions in place, the scheduler has everything it needs to support the dynamic allocation of both full devices, their (possibly overlapping) fixed-size partitions, and multi-host devices.
 That is to say, the scheduler now has the ability to "flatten" all devices by applying any mixins from their `Includes` fields as well as track any capacities consumed from one device by another through its `ConsumesCapacityFrom` field.
 More details on the actual algorithm the scheduler follows to make allocation decisions based on the `ConsumesCapacityFrom` field can be found in the Design Details section below.

 ## Design Details